it-at-m/refarch-templates/stack/README.md

 ### local_realm

 Default realm containing client `local`.

 By default, doesn't include any lhm-specific configuration but can be enabled by commenting in e.g. the `realm-scopes` module.

-### LHM-Core
+### LHM-Demo

 Realm containing lhm specific scopes (more see in [`realm-scopes` module docs](./keycloak/terraform/modules/realm-scopes/README.md)).
 Should only be used when needed to support maximum intercompatibility by reducing dependencies on lhm particularities.